Adam Dustan

 Initial Exploration

-Requires user to understand internal architecture and nomenclature, causing frustration
+Requires user to understand internal architecture, causing frustration

-“Apply” entrypoint does not check for returning customers, creating a cumbersome experience and potentially reducing submissions
+Separate application entrypoints do not share backend endpoints nor check for returning customers, creating tech debt and a cumbersome experience

-Separate entrypoints lead to different task and path access for the same user, causing click avoidance and confusion
+Separate entrypoints for the same user lead to different feature access, causing click avoidance and confusion

 No way for logged in customers to continue an application or apply again, reducing submissions